AndrewLapin95/ShopperStar/README.md

 # ShopperStar
 ShopperStar is an online store that consists of 6 services (SpringBoot) in the backend and a decoupled frontend (React).
-It is deployed to an AWS EC2 instance (along with AWS S3, AWS Route53, and Nginx).
+It is deployed to an AWS EC2 instance (along with AWS S3, AWS Route53, MongoDb, and Nginx).
+All services run in Docker containers.
 CI/CD pipeline was set up for the project in AWS CodeBuild and AWS CodeDeploy.

 ![Alt](images/diagram.png)